markmoxon/elite-source-code-library/versions/apple/README.md

 This repository contains the source code for four different variants of Apple II Elite:

-* The 4am crack, which is the most authentic version of the original Firebird game (only the disk protection has been removed)
+* The 4am crack, which is the most authentic version of the original Firebird game (only the disk protection has been removed, and I have also removed the CTRL-E characters from the filenames on the original disk to make the the modern build process simpler)

 * The game disk from Ian Bell's personal website, which contains a cracked version of the original Firebird game by The Student